 Scleral Contact Lenses

-Scleral lenses are a custom, large-diameter, gas-permeable contact lens that covers the entire cornea and rests on the sclera (the “white” part of the eye).
+Scleral lenses are custom, large-diameter, rigid gas-permeable contact lens that cover the entire cornea and rest on the sclera (the “white” part of the eye).
 The space between the lens and the cornea acts as a fluid reservoir, keeping your cornea moist.

-They are are ideal for “hard-to-fit” eyes, or those with extensive dryness, providing unparalleled comfort and increased moisture (for oxygen flow).
+They are are ideal for “hard-to-fit” eyes, those with corneal complications (see below), or those with extensive dryness, providing unparalleled comfort and increased moisture (for oxygen flow).

 What are the benefits of scleral lenses?